openSUSE/news-o-o/_posts/2023-10-12-leap-micro-55-hands-on.md

 ![Cockpit Update](https://raw.githubusercontent.com/openSUSE/news-o-o/master/wp-content/uploads/2023/10/cockpit-298.png)

-Users new to ImutableOS space (systems with read-only /root) are advised to read [transactional update guide](https://kubic.opensuse.org/documentation/transactional-update-guide/transactional-update.html).
+Users new to ImmutableOS space (systems with read-only /root) are advised to read [transactional update guide](https://kubic.opensuse.org/documentation/transactional-update-guide/transactional-update.html).
 Users can also use [Toolbox](https://kubic.opensuse.org/blog/2019-10-22-toolbox/) to install additional software without a need to reboot into a new snapshot, this comes especially handy for debugging where the reboot is not an option.

 We've made a short YouTube [playlist](https://www.youtube.com/watch?v=j8kWT7HSjbw&list=PL_AMhvchzBacAxIOv3_lRHBRrIUNo6Abp) with a few tutorials on how to put Leap Micro to practical use at home.

 <meta name="openSUSE, Open Source, leap micro, hostos, docker, podman, selinux, cloud, containers" content="HTML,CSS,XML,JavaScript">